mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 subsection: Getting Started
 ---

-Mattermost uses a [tick-tock release strategy](https://docs.mattermost.com/process/release-faq.html#release-overview) where every other release is a "quality release" that only has bug fixes and no new features.
+Mattermost previously adopted a [tick-tock release strategy](https://docs.mattermost.com/process/release-faq.html#release-overview) where every other release was a "quality release" that only had bug fixes and no new features.

-The following diagram provides an overview of the branching strategy used to accomplish this.
+The following diagram provides an overview of the branching strategy that was used to accomplish this.
 As an example, release-5.4 is a feature release and release-5.5 is a quality release.
 Note the "quality release" branch is based on the previous release branch.

 ![Branching Overview](/contribute/getting-started/branching-overview.png)